brotherhoodMonk/gyan/js.md

 instanceof

 The instanceof operator tests whether the prototype property of a constructor appears anywhere in the prototype chain of an object.

+Event bubbling and capturing

+Event bubbling and capturing are two ways of event propagation in the HTML DOM API, when an event occurs in an element inside another element, and both elements have registered a handle for that event.

+With bubbling, the event is first captured and handled by the innermost element and then propagated to outer elements.

+With capturing, the event is first captured by the outermost element and propagated to the inner elements.

+By default javascript is set the event propagation to Bubble .
+If we want to use capture we have to set the 3rd argument in the addEventListener function to true.

+The capturing phase is used very rarely, usually we handle events on bubbling.
+And there’s a logic behind that.

+In real world, when an accident happens, local authorities react first.
+They know best the area where it happened.
+Then higher-level authorities if needed.

+to stop bubbling
+The method for it is event.stopPropagation().
+* bubbling
+document.querySelector('.box-1').addEventListener('click', e => {
+    console.log('Box-1 is clicked');
+});

+* capturing

+document.querySelector('.box-1').addEventListener('click', e => {
+    console.log('Box-1 is clicked');
+}, true);